-By regulation, "full out-of-pocket cost" means "any expense that may be charged to a victim in connection with a medical forensic examination for the purpose of gathering evidence of a sexual assault."101 Examples of such expenses may include the full cost of the exam or a fee established by the facility conducting the exam.
+By regulation, "full out-of-pocket cost" means "any expense that may be charged to a victim in connection with a medical forensic examination for the purpose of gathering evidence of a sexual assault."109 Examples of such expenses may include the full cost of the exam or a fee established by the facility conducting the exam, or a copayment or deductible in jurisdictions that require victims to submit the charges to insurance.
 Often, medical services that are not related to evidence gathering will not be covered by this requirement.